 Use Amazon Advertising, especially Sponsored Products and Sponsored Brands, to drive as much traffic as possible to your discounted products and deals on Prime Day.

-- Remember that your Sponsored Products ads will draw additional attention to your Prime Day offers because they will bear the distinct labeling of Lightning Deals and Coupons.
+- Remember that your Sponsored Products ads will draw additional attention to your Prime Day offers because they will bear the distinct labelling of Lightning Deals and Coupons.

 1 — Increase your Prime Day advertising budgets and bids